QuantiusBenignus/BlahST/README.md

 This would be useful for Linux systems that need speech-to-text functionality but do not have the power to transcribe speech efficiently.
 Speech is recorded on the local machine and sent over to a running instance of whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network.
 With an isntance of whisper.cpp server running on a LAN, this would still be considered offline speech recognition.
-To make the extension work in network transcription mode, one should use (create shortcuts for) the **netwsi** script (can be set up alongside the other two).
+To make this tool work in network transcription mode, one should use (create shortcuts for) the **netwsi** script (can be set up alongside the other two).

 **netwsi** can be found in this repository and should also be placed in $HOME/.local/bin.